Enjoy a one-TIME-only experience!

 Bag Policy: The venue will only allow clear plastic, vinyl, or PVC tote bags no larger than 12″ x 6″ x 12″ and/or small clutch bags (4.5″x 6.5″)

+The show will be live-streamed on the Festival YouTube channel.
 Additional venue details are available on the Warner Theatre website.

 a SNEAK PEEK AT PAST PERFORMANCES!